arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 ∃ Product "The Little Schemer" ∈ Books | it can be shipped`
 ```

-In PBT the property is extended to
+<br/>In PBT the property is extended to

 ```
 All the books can be shipped to France